Second Language Psycholinguistics Lab

 Ignite CASPSLaP: Teaching Spanish and Portuguese pronunciation

 This website collects lesson plans and materials that have been presented at the pronunciation-focused Ignite sessions at CASPSLaP (Current Approaches to Spanish and Portuguese Second Language Phonology).
-Materials from the 2014, 2016, and 2018 sessions are available.
+Materials from the 2014, 2016, 2018, and 2020 sessions are available.

 This website from the University of Iowa is extremely useful for teaching Spanish phonetics.
 It shows how each segment is articulated with an animation and a step-by-step description, and it has video and audio of example words for each segment.
-The University of Iowa also has an audiovisual library of Spanish dialects with descriptions of their features, though it can be a little too detailed for an introductory Hispanic linguistics class.

 Audio Lingua